 Our customers also shared that they were consciously looking to minimise the number of tech solutions they use to run their business.

-Introducing Deputy’s new and improved Employee Onboarding
+Introducing Deputy’s New Hire Onboarding

 As well as capturing basic details like bank account, superannuation and TFN, managers will now be able to: